 Revisions that alter the total appropriation of any fund must be approved by the Board of Education.
 Appropriations are based on total funds expected to be available in each budget year, including beginning fund balances and reserves as established by the Board of Education.
-Variances between budget and actual result from the non-expenditure of reserves, non-occurrence of anticipated events, scheduling of capital projects, and normal operating variances.
+Variances between budgets and actual numbers result from the non-expenditure of reserves, non-occurrence of anticipated events, scheduling of capital projects, and normal operating variances.
 All appropriations lapse at fiscal year-end.